Sawm

 How to Fast

-- Start by setting your intention the night before the day you wish to fast.
-Establish it firmly in your mind that you are fasting tomorrow for the Face of Allah, subhanahu wa ta’ala.
+- Set your intention.
+The night before you begin fasting, establish firmly in your mind that you are fasting tomorrow for the Face of Allah ﷻ.

 - Pray Fajr and all of the prayers in the beginning of their time.
-Take this chance and do extra salah and practices to support your walking and your healing.
+While you’re fasting is an excellent time to do extra salah and practices to support your walking and your healing.

 Special Times Allah Made for Fasting and Worship